4–5 hours walking daily · Intermediate level · Sand dunes, cliff paths & hills · The Fishermen's Trail · Rota Vicentina

 Local Food & Dining

-The west coast of Portugal has some of the finest local restaurants in southern Europe — simple, seasonal, and utterly connected to the Atlantic.
-We'll be eating grilled fish straight off the boats, sharing dishes in tavernas, and stopping at the famous Rogil bakery for sweet potato pastéis de nata.
-Dinner each evening is the social heart of the retreat.
+Portugal's west coast is home to some of the finest local restaurants in the country—simple, seasonal and deeply connected to the Atlantic.
+We'll be eating grilled fish fresh from the boats, sharing dishes in family-run tavernas, and stopping at the famous Rogil bakery for its legendary sweet potato pastéis de nata.

 Your Guide